awsdocs/amazon-kendra-developer-guide/doc_source/vpc-interface-endpoints.md

  where *VPC endpoint* is the DNS name generated when the interface endpoint is created\.
 This name includes the VPC endpoint ID, Amazon Kendra service name and Region name\.
 For example, `vpce-1234-abcdef.kendra.us-west-2.vpce.amazonaws.com`\.

-If you enable private DNS for the endpoint, you can make API requests to Amazon Kendra using its default DNS name for the Region, for example, `kendra.us-east-1.amazonaws.com`\.
+If you activate private DNS for the endpoint, you can make API requests to Amazon Kendra using its default DNS name for the Region, for example, `kendra.us-east-1.amazonaws.com`\.

 For more information, see [Accessing a service through an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#access-service-though-endpoint) in the *Amazon VPC User Guide*\.